pgeorgis/NNIA_Project/README.md

-# CONLL POS Preprocessing
+# CONLL POS Classification
-> This project reads a concatenated .conll file and writes a .tsv file containing tokens and relevant POS annotations, along with a .info summary file containing general information about the dataset.
+> This project reads a concatenated .conll file and writes a .tsv file containing tokens and relevant part of speech (POS) annotations, along with a .info summary file containing general information about the dataset.
+Next, it uses a BERT model to create word embeddings for all sentences in the corpus, to be used as input for POS classification by an artificial neural network.

 ## Table of contents
 * [General Info](#general-info)